-When planning a trip to Peru sooner or later bureaucratic and visa related matters come to mind.
-As finding detailed and up to date information on this topic can be challenging, we put together comprehensive infos and advice on all Peruvian tourist visa issues that might pop up.
+When planning a trip to Peru, eventually bureaucratic and visa related matters come to mind.
+As finding detailed and up-to-date information on this topic can be challenging, we put together comprehensive information and advice on all Peruvian tourist visa issues that might pop up.

 All you need to know when travelling to Peru:

 - Do I need a visa to enter Peru as a tourist?

 - How and where to apply for a Peruvian tourist visa

 - Entering Peru - visa regulations, Andean Migration Card (TAM) and customs declaration form

 - Do I need a return ticket when travelling to Peru?

 - Can I work in Peru when on a tourist visa?